Iamonline20/Markdown-for-beginners/README.md

  *This text is italic
 ```

-To add codeblocks to your markdown file you add three \``` on both sides of your code and write whatever language you want to show on the first set of \```
+To add codeblocks to your markdown file you add three \``` on both sides of your code and write whatever language you want to display on the first set of \```

 ```markup
 ```html